mantidproject/dockerfiles/macOS/jenkins-node/README.md

 Names and Jenkins Secrets for existing nodes are stored in this repository, encrypted, by Ansible Vault.
 Set this up locally so that you can access and amend any relevant secrets.

 - Create a new file in this directory called `vault-password.txt`.
 Ensure it is not being tracked by git.
-- Copy the password, stored in Keeper, for the "MacOS Inventory Ansible Vault" into this password file.
+- Copy the password, stored in Keeper, for the "Mac Inventory Ansible Vault" into this password file.
 - The `inventory_template.txt` file contains the names and secrets for all macOS nodes currently setup at ISIS.
 - When performing operations on macOS nodes, use the following to view the template and use it to create a regular `inventory.txt` file for the nodes you want to deploy.